82. How to show executive presence in a job interview.

 2. Decisiveness in how you answer questions

-Decisiveness is about having confidence in your answers and your ability to add great value to the organization when they hire you.
+Decisiveness is about having confidence in your answers and your ability to add significant value to the organization when they hire you.
 In your new role, you will need to have the courage to speak up in a way that adds value instead of speaking up to antagonize your colleagues and create doubts, conflict, or confusion.
 Your recruiter and hiring manager will be evaluating that dimension of your communication style.
-So, consider how you answer questions and how you relate to others in the workplace, so you can reassure the interviewers you are the right person for the role.
+So, consider how you answer questions and how you relate to others in the workplace to reassure the interviewers you are the right person for the role.

 Let's look at that in more detail below...